Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 CyberGhost also takes security seriously.
 It uses AES-256 bit encryption and there are no logs on user activity.
 The company is also registered in Romania, a country that does not hold strict censorship or surveillance laws.

-Its price is also a bit cheaper than ExpressVPN, with pricing starting at $11.99 a month, or $5.99 a month if you select annual payments (even cheaper for two years).
+Its price is also a bit cheaper than ExpressVPN, with pricing starting at $12.99 a month, or $5.99 a month if you select annual payments (even cheaper for two or three years).
 You can use the VPN service on up to five devices at the same time.

 If you prioritize aesthetics, TunnelBear is adorable yet practical.